 10. Who decides which judge will hear a particular case in the Financial List?

 Overall responsibility for deciding which judge will hear a particular case in the Financial List rests jointly with the Chancellor of the High Court and the Judge in Charge of the Commercial Court.
-They in turn are accountable to the Lord Chief Justice.
+They in turn are accountable to the Lady Chief Justice.

 11. If the parties consider that a particular case requires a particular type of expertise or experience, may they indicate that?